 represent the values of the coordinates and their associated derivatives.
 For the linear systems considered here it can be shown that the potential energy in the system is given by

 where is the stiffness matrix discussed earlier.
+Note that the potential energy is therefore zero at the equilibrium position.
 Similarly, the kinetic energy is given by

 where is the mass matrix.